MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/map/map-events.md

 ---
-title: "Map Events | Microsoft Docs" ms.custom: ""
+title: "Map Events for V8 Web Control | Microsoft Docs"
-ms.date: "02/28/2018"
-ms.reviewer: ""
+description: Learn about map events for V8 Web Control with an example showing how all the different events for the map work by highlighting a label to indicate which event fired as you use the map. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""